What is plastic surgery?

 How may I pay?

-We accept payment by cash, check, VISA, Mastercard, Discover and American Express.
+We accept payment by cash, bank or cashier’s check, debit card, VISA, Mastercard, Discover and American Express.

 Do you accept credit cards?